Elizabeth of Vermandois, Countess of Leicester: Origins

-She was the third daughter of Hugh I, Count of Vermandois (1057–1102) ("Hugh Magnus/Hugh the Great"), the younger son of King Henry I of France.
-Her mother was Adelaide of Vermandois the daughter of Herbert IV, Count of Vermandois and Adele of Valois.
-Elizabeth thus represented both the Capetian line of her paternal grandfather King Henry I of France, and the Carolingian line of her maternal grandfather Herbert IV of Vermandois.
+Elizabeth was the third daughter of Hugh I, Count of Vermandois and Adelaide of Vermandois.
+Her father was the younger son of King Henry I of France, while her mother was the daughter of Herbert IV, Count of Vermandois and Adele of Valois.

 First marriage

 She was the wife successively of two Anglo-Norman magnates, firstly of Robert de Beaumont, 1st Earl of Leicester, Count of Meulan (d.1118), by whom she had twin sons, and secondly of William de Warenne, 2nd Earl of Surrey (d.1138), by whom she had a further son and a daughter Gundred de Warenne.

 In 1096 Robert de Beaumont, 1st Earl of Leicester (d.
 1118) reputed to be the "wisest man in his time between London and Jerusalem" insisted, in defiance of the laws of the Church, on marrying the very young Elizabeth, he being over fifty at the time.
 In early 1096 Bishop Ivo, on hearing of the proposed marriage, wrote a letter forbidding the marriage and preventing its celebration on the grounds of consanguinuity, i.e. that the two were related within prohibited degrees.

 In April 1096 Elizabeth's father was able to convince Pope Urban to issue a dispensation for the marriage, and departed on the Crusade preached by that pope, his last act being to see his daughter married to Robert.

 Robert was a nobleman of some significance in France, having inherited lands from his maternal uncle Henry, Count of Meulan.
-He gained renown fighting in his first battle, in command of the right wing, at the Battle of Hastings as one of the Proven Companions of William the Conqueror.
+He gained renown fighting in his first battle, in command of the right wing, at the Battle of Hastings as one of the proven companions of William the Conqueror.
 He was rewarded with ninety manors in the counties of Leicestershire, Northamptonshire, Warwickshire and Wiltshire.
 The count of Meulan was one of Henry I's "four wise counsellors and was one of the king's commanders at the Battle of Tinchebray" 28 September 1106.
 In 1107 Robert became Earl of Leicester.

 By de Beaumont she had three sons (the eldest of whom were twins) and five or six daughters as follows: